HazimFB/Task-3-for-Industrial-Enigneering_training/README.md

 # Task-3-for-Industrial-Enigneering_training
-an UML description for modeling the project and its development and members.
+an UML description for modeling the project and its development and members' duties.